Supermarket groceries could cost twice as much with delivery apps, Which? warns

 “Every Uber Eats partner sets their own prices and we have clearly flagged in-store price match ranges available on hundreds of products.
 We also invest heavily in value initiatives like our weekly Fresh Monday grocery offering and further discounts for Uber One members.”

 A Deliveroo spokesman said: “Deliveroo provides groceries fast and on demand, giving people the convenience they value.
-We encourage all of our partners to set fair pricing and we are always looking at new ways to ensure great value for our customers, including the integration of supermarket loyalty schemes and a newly launched offer of 50% off a range of groceries every Monday.”
+We encourage all of our partners to set fair pricing and we are always looking at new ways to ensure great value for our customers, including the integration of supermarket loyalty schemes and a newly launched offer of 50 per cent off a range of groceries every Monday.”

 Just Eat said: “Whilst prices are set by our grocery partners we ensure customers can access great value, as well as unbeatable convenience, with ongoing deals such as Half Price Wednesdays and encouraging our partners to price-match on the most popular products.”